 Detector error sources in the simulation shall also be validated using direct data injection into the electronics and analysis of the test outputs.

-The simulation allows the verification to cover the full range of conditions, including stray light, finite rates/accelerations, full range of instrument magnitudes, and the worst-case radiation exposure.
+The simulation shall allow the verification to cover the full range of conditions, including stray light, finite rates/accelerations, full range of instrument magnitudes, and the worst-case radiation exposure.

 EOL simulations used to predict EOL performance shall be verified by test cases verifiable against measurable BOL data.